Davey Boy Smith Jr.

 Harry Francis Smith (born August 2, 1985), better known by his ring name Davey Boy Smith Jr., is a Canadian professional wrestler and catch wrestler.
 He currently performs for Major League Wrestling (MLW), where he is a two-time Opera Cup winner and a former two-time MLW World Tag Team Champion, and All Japan Pro Wrestling (AJPW), where he is a former Triple Crown Heavyweight Champion.
 He is best known for his time in New Japan Pro-Wrestling (NJPW), where he was a former three-time IWGP Tag Team Champion as part of the Killer Elite Squad with Lance Archer, as well as being a two-time GHC Tag Team Champion in Pro Wrestling Noah (also alongside Archer) due to NJPW's working relationship with Pro Wrestling Noah.

-Smith is also known for his time in the National Wrestling Alliance (NWA), where he was a three-time NWA World Tag Team Champion, and WWE from 2006 until 2011 under the ring name David Hart Smith, where he won the Unified Tag Team Championship along with Tyson Kidd as part of The Hart Dynasty.
+Smith is also known for his time in the National Wrestling Alliance (NWA), where he was a three-time NWA World Tag Team Champion, and WWE from 2006 until 2011 under the ring name David Hart Smith, where he was won Unified Tag Team Championship along with Tyson Kidd as part of The Hart Dynasty.
 He also performed in WWE's then-developmental territory Florida Championship Wrestling (FCW) under the ring name DH Smith.
-Smith has also appeared for World of Sport Wrestling (WOS Wrestling) under the ring name British Bulldog Jr.
+Smith has also previous appeared for World of Sport Wrestling (WOS Wrestling) under the ring name British Bulldog Jr.

-He is the son of the late wrestler "The British Bulldog" Davey Boy Smith, and Diana Hart, the youngest daughter of promoters Stu Hart and Helen Hart.
+A third generation professional wrestler, he is both the son of "The British Bulldog" Davey Boy Smith and a member of the Hart wrestling family through his mother, Diana Hart, the youngest daughter of promoters Stu Hart (a former wrestler in his own right) and Helen Hart.